TaiAgno/MR-Mission3/README.md

 ### Errors

 * No errors identified up to this stage.
-* It would be benefitial to traing Custom Vision further.
+* It would be beneficial to train Custom Vision further.

 ## Review